jaredmusil/neville-trucking/content/services.md

 title = "Services"

 +++
-... content here ...
+We strive to offer quality, personal service.

 <a name="residential"></a>

-## 1. RESIDENTIAL PICK UP
+## RESIDENTIAL PICK-UP

-... content here ...
+We've been providing residential garbage service to customers in Central Illinois for 56 years.
+We bill our customers quarterly (Jan, Apr, Jul, Oct).

+For inquiries related to residential garbage, please contact us by completing the contact form.

 <a name="commercial"></a>

-## 2. COMMERCIAL DUMPSTERS
+## COMMERCIAL DUMPSTERS

-... content here ...
+We work with you on the size of dumpster you may need.

 <a name="rolloff"></a>

-## 3. ROLL-OFF DUMPSTERS
+## ROLL-OFF DUMPSTERS

 **Roll-off Pricing**